Who We Are

 - We are made for intimate community.
 Evident throughout scripture (Hebrews 10:24–25, Psalm 133:1, Acts 2, Colossians 3:13–14, Romans 12:4–5), we were made by God to be in close fellowship with others.
 Not just once a week at a service, but living life together!

 - We are to be unified.
-In Ephesians 4:3 Pual tells us to "maintain the unity of the Spirit in the bond of peace...", among other things.
-We as people come from such a vast number of unique backgrounds and histories with different values and beliefs, yet we are told that we are to be unified in Christ despite this.
+In Ephesians 4:3 Pual tells us to "maintain the unity of the Spirit in the bond of peace...".
+We as people come from a vast number of unique backgrounds and histories with different values and beliefs, yet we still to strive for unity with one another.
 There are many divisions and separations within the greater body of Christ, and this simply isn't God's intended design for His Church.

 After a season of prayer and discernment, we were led towards restructuring ourselves as a 'network' of smaller, autonomous churches/groups that are intentionally living life together, serving their communities, communing despite differences, and being the Church where they are.
-We also have weekly Network worship gatherings on Sundays as a way for the network as a whole to commune and worship as a larger group - which is crucial for the unity of the greater body!
+We have weekly Network worship gatherings on Sundays as a way for the network as a whole to commune and worship as a larger group - which we believe is crucial for the unity of the greater body.
 (Hebrews 10:24-25).

 We desire to be a church that loves its neighbors as itself.
 We desire to be a church that is for God's Mission and purpose, not our own.
 We aim to actively fight against separation and division within God's Church by being a collaborative network of unique churches with uniquely gifted people and unique backgrounds.
 We believe we can be different and united , because we were commanded to be (Ephesians 4)!
 Christ is not divided, so we want to strive to mend divisions at every scale of church by encouraging partnership and greater community.

-Let us be clear - we are not saying that traditional or 'larger' contemporary churches are all "doing it wrong!".
-There is value in the larger church with the structure and resource they bring to the table.
-God uses larger churches to do incredible things!
-This is the specific direction that we felt God impress upon us given our history and context.
+Let us be clear - we are not saying that traditional or larger churches are all "doing it wrong!".
+There is value in the large church - God uses larger churches to do incredible things!
+This is the direction God impressed upon us in our own history and context.
 We believe that this is a fruitful and beautiful step towards a return to God's intention for His Church, and you're invited to join us.